The Innovative Licensing and Access Pathway (ILAP) aims to streamline patient access to safe, financially sustainable and innovative medicines.

 Being part of the ILAP gives us a great opportunity to build on this valuable work.

-The ILAP will soon be launching the HTA access forum tool.
-This will support developers in England, Scotland and Wales in bringing innovative medicines to market.
+The HTA access forum supports developers in England, Scotland and Wales in bringing innovative medicines to market.

-The new access tool is based on our well-established Office for Market Access safe harbour process.
+The access forum is based on our well-established NICE Advice system engagement meeting (previouslty safe harbour process).
 But it will also give joined-up feedback from system stakeholders in England, Scotland and Wales, including NICE, the Scottish Medicines Consortium and the All Wales Therapeutics and Toxicology Centre.

 The tool aims to help developers understand: